amlaffoon/AMTraitGenerator2022/README.md

-# DnD inspired Trait Generator
+# D&D inspired Trait Generator

 This is a D&D-inspired generator that allows you to choose a race and a class, then generates three random abilities from a list based on your previous choices.